michael-mszn/HopmonRemake/Readme.md

 # How To Build An Executable

--Clone the repository on your computer
+- Clone the repository on your computer

 - Open the project in Unity Hub